Equone/MarketProject/README.md

 _If you need explanations about the metrics and notions that are used in this part, they are well detailled in this article :_ https://towardsdatascience.com/a-look-at-precision-recall-and-f1-score-36b5fd0dd3ec

 ## All metrics
-Here are the results I had from my tests :
+Here are the results I obtained from my tests :

 ### _Without BackTesting :_
 ![AAPL_NoBackTesting](https://github.com/user-attachments/assets/38168921-d62a-4447-90df-ed9c0863d8d2)